epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.rst

 to add those features to your IOC.

-For more information about how to write the StreamDevice protocol, have a look at the `Protocol Files`_ documentation.
+For more information about how to write the StreamDevice protocol, examine the `Protocol Files`_ documentation.

-You might also be interested in reading :doc:`../user-guides/flake-registry`.
+You might also want to read :doc:`../user-guides/flake-registry`.

 .. _Protocol Files: https://paulscherrerinstitute.github.io/StreamDevice/protocol.html